 - Networking and career employment opportunities with alumni nationwide

-- Access to programs and events sponsored by the Joint Degree Program, the Consortium on Law and Values in Health, Environment & the Life Sciences, and Center for Bioethics
+- Access to programs and events sponsored by the Joint Degree Program in Law, Science & Technology, the Consortium on Law and Values in Health, Environment & the Life Sciences, and Center for Bioethics

-- Option of interdisciplinary Master of Arts degree with a major in Bioethics through the Center for Bioethics
+- Option of interdisciplinary Master of Arts degree in Bioethics through the Center for Bioethics

 Concentration courses range from required courses in health care delivery to highly specialized courses and seminars.
 Law students also can take advantage of the resources of other strong departments at the University of Minnesota through interdisciplinary graduate studies.

 The Consortium on Law and Values in Health, Environment & the Life Sciences is a University-wide center that builds on the strengths of 20 university centers and programs to tackle difficult interdisciplinary questions on law and values in health, the life sciences, and the environment.

 Minnesota Journal of Law, Science & Technology, a multidisciplinary journal published twice annually, offers educational opportunities for law students and a venue for their scholarly publication.

 The Health Law & Bioethics Association (HLBA) is dedicated to providing students with practical career guidance in the field of health law, and fostering awareness, critical thought, and debate about topics in bioethics.
 HLBA embraces interdisciplinary discourse and collaborates with students and organizations from other colleges at the University of Minnesota.